GaurangTandon/CPtools/tips.md

 Avoid returning more than a pair in query function of segment tree.
 Even sorting a vector of length 4 can result in tle! ([tl code](https://codeforces.com/contest/1217/submission/74391601), [ac](https://codeforces.com/contest/1217/submission/74392081))

+### `cerr`

+Even a very innocent looking `cerr` can cause your code to TLE.
+Here is [AC](https://codeforces.com/contest/343/submission/85612330) and [TLE](https://codeforces.com/contest/343/submission/85612428) code.
+The only difference in TLE code is that I'm printing two integers to `cerr`.
+So, always remove all your `cerr` statements.

 ### Other miscellaneous problems

 1. Sorting a very large vector of pairs using a custom comparator function can cause TLE.
 [Example link](https://codeforces.com/contest/605/submission/54273199)